proamateurr/color-picker-project/README.md

 The Color Picker project is a web-based application that allows users to interactively select colors from a color wheel with various gradients.
 It provides a visually appealing interface for choosing colors and outputs the selected color's RGB and hex values.

+This is a live preview using github pages:

 ## Table of Contents

 - [Features](#features)